 14. Highway 21 Drive-In in Beaufort County, South Carolina

-This old-fashioned theater has a concessions menu full of all roadside favorites to enjoy while you watch films from your car.
+This old-fashioned theater has a concession menu full of all roadside favorites to enjoy while you watch films from your car.

 15. Starlight Six Drive-In in Atlanta, Georgia